 PL/pgSQL SQL procedural language.

-You can use Google Cloud SQL for PostgreSQL with App Engine applications running in the flexible environment that are written in Java, Python, PHP, Node.js, Go, and Ruby.
+You can use Cloud SQL for PostgreSQL with App Engine applications running in the flexible environment that are written in C#, Go, Java, Node.js, PHP, Python, and Ruby.
 You can also use Cloud SQL for PostgreSQL with external applications using the standard PostgreSQL client-server protocol.

 How you can connect to Cloud SQL for PostgreSQL instances

-You can connect to a Google Cloud SQL instance for PostgreSQL from:
+You can connect to a Cloud SQL instance for PostgreSQL from:

 - Third-party tools that use the standard PostgreSQL client-server protocol.

-- Applications running on Google Compute Engine Learn more.
+- Applications running on Compute Engine.
+Learn more.

-- Applications running on Google Container Engine Learn more.
+- Applications running on Google Kubernetes Engine.
+Learn more.

-Connecting from Google Cloud Functions or by using Private Google access is not supported.
+Connecting to Cloud SQL by using Private Google access is not supported.